Statement of Faith

 Those not saved will fill their cup of wickedness in this life and, upon the just judgment of God, finally receive the absolute separation from God they always sought — a living death of torment, being eternally separated from God, which is to say, from everything good.
 We cannot understand God’s judgments, but we accept them, as both just and merciful.

 Upon the work of the cross (“It is finished”), Christ has established His Kingdom among men.
 “All power and authority in heaven and on the earth are given to the Son.”
-This Kingdom reveals itself through the children of faith as a cumulative effect among believers.
+This Kingdom reveals itself through the children of faith as a cumulative effect among believers (Psalm 110:1-3).
 The power of God into the salvation of many mutually increases understanding of grace and our mutual purpose.
-Thus, we come to an ever more true knowledge of the truth of the Word of God in spirit and practice.
+Thus, we come to an evermore and true knowledge of the truth of the Word of God in spirit and practice.
 Nonetheless, the struggle against sin will never be complete until He restores all things.
 This is the doctrine of Providence in history — a single story with definite purpose.

 Called and saved by grace, men continue in grace as God sanctifies, prepares for eternity and gives works to walk in.
 Man’s role, upon the empowering of God is to act and to persevere in faith, a fruit of Salvation.